Your Ambition.

 Hi, I’m Lloyd.

-I’ve walked that path myself.
-I spent my first career in elite performance: serving in the Army’s special operations community, earning a PhD, leading teams as a senior presidential appointee, teaching as an Endowed Chair for Strategy, and leading within a startup technology accelerator.
-I’ve lived Type A.
+I’ve lived Type A. I know its strengths and limits.
+I went from barely graduating high school to an elite career: serving in the Army’s special operations community, earning a PhD, leading teams as a senior presidential appointee, teaching as an Endowed Chair for Strategy, and leading within a startup technology accelerator.

-I’m now in Granada, Spain, partnering with high achievers who are thinking boldly and authentically about the intersection of performance, fulfillment, and mental freedom.
+And I’ve lived into a broader version of “success.”
+I’m now in Spain, partnering with high achievers who are thinking boldly about the intersection of performance, fulfillment, and mental freedom.
+Each phase, from underperformance, to Type A, to post-performative, has been more fulfilling and more authentic than the last.

 Graduate from Grinding